Urban Scale: Chemosynthetic Management of the Water/Energy/Nutrient Nexus (WENN) by CO2 Negative/RCP 2.6

 The above is an advanced 'Dark Cultivation' form of:

-The energy production and storage potential of a large number of sub-driveway/road urban cisterns may justify the creation of a local Social Benefit Corporation (B Corp) which can eventually support many other urban mitigation and adaptation needs.
+The energy production/storage potential of a large number of sub-driveway/road urban cisterns may justify the creation of a local Social Benefit Corporation (B Corp) which can eventually support many other urban mitigation and adaptation needs.

-The above referenced chainsaw bar can be ganged together to cut multiple cuts of standard widths of cement in one pass and the diamond chains can be driven by the Bobcat's hydraulics.
+The above referenced chainsaw bar can be ganged together to make multiple cuts of standard widths of cement in one pass and the diamond chains can be driven by the Bobcat's hydraulics.

 For those regions which have no B Corp. structure, create it through your local government!
 The B Corp. concept should become universal as such environmental directed investment opportunities may become a global driver of climate change mitigation and adaptation.

 What actions do you propose?